 This popular session tune is at least as old as the mid-19th century, for it was entered into the large music manuscript collection of County Cork uilleann piper Canon James Goodman.

 In Waifs and Strays of Gaelic Melody (1922), Francis O'Neill remarks: “Altho' this splendid reel does not appear in the Bunting, Petrie or Joyce Collections, it was pretty generally known to the pipers and fiddlers of Chicago, hailing from the west, and south of Ireland and always by the same name.”

-This study is the fourth piece from 24 Technische Studien für Flöte (24 Technical Studies), Op.
+This trill-filled etude is the eighteenth piece from 24 Technische Studien für Flöte (24 Technical Studies), Op.
 11, by German flutist Emil Prill.
 It was first published in Leipzig in 1911.

 This march is part of the 1825 opera La dame blanche (The White Lady) by François-Adrien Boieldieu, an opera composer who has been nicknamed “the French Mozart”.

 The present arrangement for two flutes is taken from Blake's Young Flutist's Magazine, published in 1833.